arkency/posts/posts/2017-10-02-could-we-drop-symbols-from-ruby.md

 :foo.hash == "foo".hash # true
 ```

 But here is the thing.
-It might be that [computing a String's hash is 2-3 times faster than Symbols hash right now](https://gist.github.com/hubertlepicki/dc7b69b457d9187033d0e0d7c79b19fd).
+It might be that [computing a Symbols's hash is 2-3 times faster than a String's hash right now](https://gist.github.com/hubertlepicki/dc7b69b457d9187033d0e0d7c79b19fd).
 I don't know why.
 Maybe Symbols, which are immutable have a pre-computed hash or can have a memoized hash value because it won't change.
 I am not sure.
 But if that's the reason, I can imagine that frozen, immutable Strings could have lazy-computed, memoized hash value as well.

 I believe there is a lot of libraries and apps out there that rely on that fact: